EnderLuca41/Verium/README.md

 ## How to use Verium

 1. Download the latest version from [Releases](https://github.com/EnderLuca41/Verium/releases)
-2. Go to your plugin folder from your Spigot/Paper server (Plugin does not work on Bukkit servers)
+2. Go to your plugin folder from your Spigot/Paper server with a Minecraft version of 1.21.3 or above (Plugin does not work on Bukkit servers)
-3. Paste the .jar file in and start the server
+3. Paste the .jar file into the folder
+4. Also install [ProtocolLib](https://www.spigotmc.org/resources/protocollib.1997/), if not done already
+5. (Recommended) Setup a restart script with this [tutorial](https://gist.github.com/Prof-Bloodstone/6367eb4016eaf9d1646a88772cdbbac5)